 Clinical handover is a pivotal, high-risk communicative event in hospital practice.
 Studies investigating critical incidents, mortality, risk and patient harm in hospitals have highlighted ineffective communication as a major contributing factor.
 With over 52 million clinical handovers performed nationally each year, each represents an opportunity for miscommunication and a subsequent risk to patient safety.

 Ward 7N pilot at St Vincent’s Hospital Sydney

 Phase 2: Expanding the project to three hospitals across the St Vincent’s Health Network

-Following the success of the pilot, the ICH team received $AUD 500,000 of funding to roll out the project across several other wards in St Vincent’s Hospital Sydney, St Joseph’s Hospital and St Vincent’s Hospital Melbourne.
+Following the success of the pilot, the ICH team received funding from the Handbury Family Trust and St Vincent's Curran Foundation to roll out the project across several other wards in St Vincent’s Hospital Sydney, St Joseph’s Hospital and St Vincent’s Hospital Melbourne.

 In February 2020, the ICH team gathered data in the Rehabilitation Ward (Rehab) and Palliative Care Unit (PCU) at St Joseph’s Hospital.
 This included ethnographic observations, interviews with staff and patients and recordings of multidisciplinary team huddles and nursing clinical handovers.
 In line with the pilot of the project, the team made a suite of context-specific recommendations and provided tailored training.